ArchanaBasani/basketballReference/README.md

 # basketballReference
-Its about the basketball stat where you can get the information regarding the team,players, and as well there scores.
+Its about the basketball stat where you can get the information regarding the team,players, and as well their scores.